Renzi's triumph in EU vote gives mandate for Italian reform

 In the run-up to the European election, Renzi cut income taxes for 10 million low earners and eased hiring rules for temporary workers in a bid to boost the economy, the euro zone's third-biggest, and lower high unemployment.

-He has promised further tax cuts for businesses and households while cutting the country's 2-trillion-euro debt, and sweeping reforms of Italy's institutions, including a new electoral law and the abolition of the Senate to streamline Italy's often cumbersome lawmaking process.
+He has promised further tax cuts for businesses and households while cutting the country's 2-trillion-euro debt, and sweeping reforms of Italy's institutions including a new electoral law and the abolition of the Senate to streamline Italy's often slow lawmaking process.

 Renzi heads a right-left coalition stitched together after the deadlocked 2013 national election.
 The New Centre Right (NCD), Renzi's coalition partner, won 4.4 percent of the vote, enough to stand on its own in the European Parliament after breaking away from Forza Italia last year.

-The 77-year-old Berlusconi is serving a tax fraud sentence - public service at an old people's home - which prevented him from campaigning, which politicians from his party said was the reason for his party's disappointing showing.
+The 77-year-old Berlusconi is serving a tax fraud sentence doing public service at an old people's home.
+Politicians from his party said his inability to campaign was the reason for his party's disappointing showing.

 Renzi called on Berlusconi to renew his support for institutional reforms, and urged 5-Star lawmakers to consider backing them to avoid further alienating its electorate.